Micro Safari Aqua Starter Kit

 Micro Safari Aqua works with any microscope that has a working distance of greater than 1.5mm.
 Ideal for transmitted light compound microscopes or high magnification digital microscopes.
 Here are microscopes that we recommend:

 Note that the highest magnification objectives these microscopes have may not work with Micro Safari Aqua Slides because the bottom of the objective has to be 0.17mm away from the sample AKA the thickness of a microscope slide cover slip.
 You will need to use a typical microscope slide and cover slip to achieve these magnifications.
-However, I find that the highest microscope objectives on consumer grade microscopes are blurry and actually contain less visual information than the lower magnification objectives.
+However, We find that the highest microscope objectives on consumer grade microscopes are blurry and actually contain less visual information than the lower magnification objectives.
 Depth of field also make high magnification objectives practically difficult to observe samples with.
-I rarely use the highest magnification objectives.
+We rarely use the highest magnification objectives.
 If you are new to microscopy you should purchase regular microscope slides as well so that you can get a hands-on understanding of the mechanics of using high magnification objectives.